Skip to main content

 hreflang Fundamentals

-Each localized page should reference itself and its alternates with valid language-region codes.
-Return tags must be reciprocal.
+Each language page should list itself and its alternates with valid codes.

 Localization vs Translation

-Direct translation is not enough.
-Adapt examples, proof, tone, and commercial framing to local expectations.
+Adapt examples, proof, tone, and offers to each market.

 Common Failure Modes